 - Toilets consume 30 to 40 percent of the total water used in homes making them the biggest water users.
 Installing a 1.6-gallon toilet saves an average of 2 gallons-per-flush, saving 12,000 gallons of water per year.

 - Install low-flow faucet aerators and shower heads.

 - Replace or adjust the toilet flush handle if it is sticking regularly as this causes water to flow constantly.

 - Use the wastebasket for garbage, not the toilet.

 - Check toilets periodically, repair leaks promptly.
 To check if your toilet is leaking, put a few drops of food coloring in your toilet tank.
-Wait 15 minutes - if you see color in the toilet bowl without flushing, you have a leak.
+If it gradually makes its way into the bowl, you have a leak.